maryannintech/rock-paper-scissors/README.md

 # Project: Rock Paper Scissors Game

 This is my first Javascript game.
-This is part The Odin Project assignment on Javascript foundation course.
+This is part The Odin Project assignment on Javascript basics.